Bankruptcy Questions Answered: How Much Debt Do I Have to Have to File Bankruptcy in Ohio? [2025 Update]

 How Much Debt Do You Need to Have to File Bankruptcy in Ohio?

-This is a common question we hear from clients who are curious about Ohio bankruptcy laws.
+This is one of many common bankruptcy questions we hear from clients who are curious about the laws at play when filing for bankruptcy in Ohio.
 The simplest answer to this question is that there is no minimum debt required for bankruptcy in Ohio.
 Instead, whether or not you qualify for bankruptcy will depend on your individual situation.
 In addition to your debt load, there are other important factors to consider.

 • Types of debts